Sometimes we make unexpected discoveries.

 Mortally wounded by an explosion during the St. Mihiel offensive, John ignored his injuries to attend to those of another.
 Without medical treatment, he accompanied his platoon in the next advance where he fired his weapon with his left hand as his right hand had been rendered useless.
 The twenty-eight-year-old soldier collapsed from loss of blood and died on the battlefield.

-Though he was a soldier, and died as he would have wanted – with honor, saving the lives of his compatriots – the necessity of his heroism made me sad.
+Though he was a soldier, and died as he would have wanted – with honor, saving the lives of his compatriots – the necessity of his heroism caused me grief.

 My heart was saddened further when I learned that this soldier had written to his mother on September 11, 1918 – the night before his death.
 In his letter he wrote this poem for her – and for all mothers, the ones who bear the heaviest loss during war.